neomatrix369/meterian-scanner-docker/README.md

 The Meterian Scanner docker container is available on [Docker Hub](http://hub.docker.com) under the Docker organisation [meterian](https://hub.docker.com/u/meterian), and is called [meterian/cli](https://hub.docker.com/r/meterian/cli).

-## How to use the docker container
+## How to use the containered scanner

 - It is as simple as running the below command:
 ```bash